Regularity in time along the coarse scale flow for the incompressible Euler equations: Concluding Remarks

-Theorem (\ref{thm:energyReg}) on the regularity of the total energy suggests some further questions regarding the energy profiles of Euler flows.
+Theorem \ref{thm:energyReg} on the regularity of the total energy suggests some further questions regarding the energy profiles of Euler flows.
 De Lellis and Sz\'{e}kelyhidi have shown \cite{deLSzeHoldCts} that the energy profile of an Euler flow constructed by convex integration can be essentially any smooth, positive function (see also \cite{deLSzeBuck}).
 Refinements of this result tailored to the initial value problem show that uniqueness for the initial value problem for the Euler equations in H\"{o}lder spaces cannot be restored by many natural ``entropy criteria'' one might propose (see \cite{deLSzeAdmiss, Daneri}).
-There is a restriction in \cite{deLSzeHoldCts, deLSzeBuck} that the energy profile is bounded below by a positive constant, but this restriction may be purely technical.
 It is reasonable to suspect that the energy profile can also be made rough as well, and it would be interesting to see whether the regularity in Theorem (\ref{thm:energyReg}) is sharp since the proof of Theorem (\ref{thm:energyReg}) is closely related to the proof of energy conservation in \cite{CET}.
+For exponents $\a < 1/5$, the sharpness of regularity for the energy profile has now been proven in \cite{isettOhNonpd}.

 It would be of further interest to show that irregularity of the energy profile is a generic behavior for solutions with regularity strictly below $1/3$.
-That is, for an Euler flow which is generic in a space similar to $C_tC_x^\a$ with $\a < 1/3$, we expect that the energy profile will not belong to any space with better regularity than $C_t^{\fr{2 \a}{1 - \a}}$, and furthermore should fail to be of bounded variation on every time interval.
-In particular, a small perturbation of Euler flows in $C_tC_x^\a$ for $\a < 1/3$ should generically lead to an irregular energy profile which does not consistently decrease or increase on any time interval, in contrast to the discussion of the case $\a = 1/3$ in Section~\ref{sec:timeRegEnergy}.
+That is, for an Euler flow that is generic in a space such as $C_tC_x^\a$ with $\a < 1/3$, we expect that the energy profile will not belong to any space with better regularity than $C_t^{\fr{2 \a}{1 - \a}}$, and furthermore should fail to be of bounded variation on every time interval.
+In particular, a small perturbation of Euler flows in $C_tC_x^\a$ for $\a < 1/3$ should generically lead to an irregular energy profile that fails to be monotonic on every time interval, in contrast to the discussion of the case $\a = 1/3$ in Section~\ref{sec:timeRegEnergy}, which shows the stability of energy dissipation in the critical space.
 Such a result would indicate that energy dissipation at regularity below $1/3$, while possible, is an unstable phenomenon, so that the $1/3$ law \eqref{law:oneThird} would be the only possible law for velocity fluctuations that is compatible with the dissipation of energy in a robust sense.